Questions And Answers

 There is no stipulated time frame between gradings as many of our members have trained before, some members seem to fast track through the first 3 or 4 gradings.
 Our offline Dojo has examinations every three months, but really its all down to the individual, as people progress at different speeds.

-The $19.97/month will be consistent for our current members, but this may increase in the future for new members joining.
+The monthly fee you start paying will always stay as it is when you first become a member, but this may increase in the future for new members joining.

 We would prefer our karateka to wear Gi for testing, but this is optional and up to each member.